earthly/earthly/docs/cloud/satellites/managing.md

 ## Clearing cache

-There are two ways to clear the cache on satellite.
+There are two ways to clear the cache on a satellite.
 One may be faster than the other, depending on the size of the cache.

-### Recreating the Underlying Satellite Instance
+### Recreating the Underlying Satellite Instance (often faster)

 Running the `update` command with `--drop-cache` will relaunch the instance with an empty cache volume.
 Note that this operation can take a while, and the satellite may also receive any available updates during the process.